 - USE HEADPHONES to get the sound of the pump out of your ears.
 If your pump is “talking to you,” put on headphones and check out.

-If you don’t have a hands-free pumping bra yet, you need to get one ASAP.
-Here’s how to set up the Simple Wishes Bra
+If you don’t have a hands-free pumping bra yet, get one.

 Hands on Strategies (often done while also “checking-in” to your body):

 - Warm up and wake up your breasts (especially if it is cold out!)

 - Use firm, not painful compressions.
 Try using your knuckles, your fingertips or a deep sandwich.
 Don’t be afraid to really get in there!

 - Try taking a break and turning the pump off to look for spots to drain.